kubernetes-sigs/gateway-api/site-src/implementations.md

 ### Flomesh Service Mesh (FSM)

-[Flomesh Service Mesh][fsm] is a community driven lightweight service mesh for Kubernetes East-West and North-South traffic management, uses ebpf for layer4 and pipy proxy for layer7 traffic management, support multi cluster network and comes bundled with an implementation of Ingress controller, Gateway API, Load Balancer, and cross-cluster service registration and service discovery.
+[Flomesh Service Mesh][fsm] is a community driven lightweight service mesh for Kubernetes East-West and North-South traffic management.
+Flomesh uses [ebpf](https://www.kernel.org/doc/html/latest/bpf/index.html) for layer4 and [pipy](https://flomesh.io/pipy) proxy for layer7 traffic management.
+Flomesh comes bundled with a load balancer, cross-cluster service registration/discovery and it supports multi-cluster networking.
+It supports `Ingress` (and as such is an "Ingress controller") and Gateway API.

 FSM support of Gateway API is built on top [Flomesh Gateway API](fgw) and it currently supports Kubernetes Gateway API version [v0.7.1](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.7.1) with support for `v0.8.0` currently in progress.